-18.6 Removing Immutable With A Cast
+18.6 Removing Immutable or Const with a Cast

-The immutable type can be removed with a cast:
+An immutable or const type qualifier can be removed with a cast:

 '''

 immutable int p = ...;

 int q = cast(int)p;

 This does not mean, however, that one can change the data:

+q = 3; // allowed by compiler, but result is undefined behavior

 '''

-\q = 3; // allowed by compiler, but result is undefined behavior

 The ability to cast away immutable-correctness is necessary in some cases where the static typing is incorrect and not fixable, such as when referencing code in a library one cannot change.
-Casting is, as always, a blunt and effective instrument, and when using it to cast away immutable-correctness, one must assume the responsibility to ensure the immutableness of the data, as the compiler will no longer be able to statically do so.
+Casting is, as always, a blunt and effective instrument, and when using it to cast away immutable-correctness, one must assume the responsibility to ensure the immutability of the data, as the compiler will no longer be able to statically do so.